thegrimbee/horus/README.md

 4. Custom URL, scrapes TOS from the specific URL <br/><br/>
 Our automatic google search may not work perfectly 100% of the time, so the custom url ensures that the tos is from the correct link<br/><br/>
 5. Database <br/><br/>
 Although our application can function without a database, we decided to add a shared database to improve runtime for the users by saving TOS that are already scanned.
 We noticed that it takes quite a while for the AI to scan TOS, so this database improves the runtime for apps that have already been scanned by other users.
 For now, we are using csv and the database is hosted in google sheets.
-However, this might change in Milestone 3, since we plan to move most of the processing to a server instead of the user.<br/><br/>
+However, this might change in the future as our database becomes more complex. <br/><br/>
 6. TLDR, gives a tldr of the terms <br/><br/>
 We realised that the terms may still be too long/confusing.
 Thus, we want to add a TLDR Feature which summarises and explains the terms in a simpler way.<br/><br/>
 7. App Suggestion, suggests alternative apps which may be safer <br/><br/>